-The parameters of policy $\Pi_{\mathrm{Alg1}}$ are only updated when the system becomes empty, i.e., at busy period boundaries, rather than at all arrivals.
-The reason for this modification is that the busy period boundary is a regenerative epoch that provides sufficient independence for the analysis to proceed without unnecessary complications, whereas the regret of the policy with its parameters updated at all arrivals is hard to analyze theoretically.
-However, this alternate policy, called $\Pi_{\mathrm{Alg2}}$, is also asymptotically optimal, and we empirically compare its performance to $\Pi_{\mathrm{Alg1}}$ in \Cref{sec:experimental results}.
+The parameters of policy $\pi_{\mathrm{Alg1}}$ are only updated when the system becomes empty, rather than at all arrivals.
+The reason for this modification is that the busy period boundary is a regenerative epoch that provides sufficient independence needed in the analysis, whereas the regret of the policy that updates its parameters at all arrivals is hard to analyze.
+However, this alternate policy, called $\pi_{\mathrm{Alg2}}$, is also asymptotically optimal, and we empirically compare it to $\pi_{\mathrm{Alg1}}$ in \Cref{sec:experimental results}.
 We also note that in the single-server setting, the two policies $\pi_{\mathrm{Alg1}}$ and $\pi_{\mathrm{Alg2}}$ coincide.

-\begin{Remark} When our queueing system consists of a single server, the two policies $\Pi_{\mathrm{Alg1}}$ and $\Pi_{\mathrm{Alg2}}$ are one and the same.
-In Sections \ref{sec:single_server_queueing_model_sec} and \ref{sec:multi_server_queueing_model_sec}, to provide intuition for the more general setting of the multi-server system, we will initially discuss the case of a single-server system, and then extend our results to the multi-server setting. \end{Remark}